Myth #1 - Palliative care makes death occur sooner

 See also: Does morphine make death come sooner?

-Myth #9 - Palliative care means my doctor has given up and there is no hope for me
+Myth #9 - Palliative care means the patient's doctor has given up and there is no hope

 See also: Health Care Decisions: An Approach to Decision Making and Advance Care Planning

-Myth #10 - I've let my family member down because he/she didn't die at home
+Myth #10 - If my family member doesn't die at home, I'm letting them down

-Fact: Sometimes the needs of the patient exceed what can be provided at home despite best efforts.
+Fact: Sometimes a person’s needs cannot be met at home despite the best efforts.
 Ensuring that the best care is delivered, regardless of setting, is not a failure.

 See also: Considerations for a Home Death